-PRESS RELEASE: Governor Ige signs bill setting 100 percent renewable energy goal in power sectorPosted on Jun 8, 2015 in Latest News, Newsroom, Press Releases
+PRESS RELEASE: Governor Ige signs bill setting 100 percent renewable energy goal in power sectorPosted on Jun 8, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige today signed into law four energy bills, including one that strengthens Hawaii’s commitment to clean energy by directing the state’s utilities to generate 100 percent of their electricity sales from renewable energy resources by 2045.